Parks and Recreation: Plot

 The first season focuses on Leslie Knope, the deputy director of the Parks and Recreation Department in the fictional town of Pawnee, Indiana.
 Local nurse Ann Perkins demands the construction pit beside her house created by an abandoned condo development be filled in after her boyfriend, Andy Dwyer, fell in and broke both legs.
 Leslie promises to turn the pit into a park, despite resistance from the parks director Ron Swanson, an anti-government libertarian.
 City planner Mark Brendanawicz – for whom Leslie harbors romantic feelings – pragmatically insists the project is unrealistic due to government red tape, but nevertheless secretly convinces Ron to approve the project.
 Leslie and her staff, including her assistant Tom Haverford and intern April Ludgate, try encouraging community interest in the pit project, but meet resistance.

 In the second season, the pit is eventually filled in because Leslie takes it upon herself to fill in the pit without permission, not realizing Andy was in the pit.
 Andy became injured and works with Leslie to threaten to sue the city of Pawnee unless the pit was filled.
-Mark leaves his city hall career for a private sector job and is never seen, heard from, or even referenced on the show again.
+Mark leaves his city hall career for a private sector job.
 Meanwhile, a crippling budget deficit leads state auditors Chris Traeger and Ben Wyatt to shut down the Pawnee government temporarily.

 The third season opens with the Pawnee government reopened, but with budget cuts frustrating Leslie's attempts to provide services.
 Leslie makes a deal with Chris and Ben to bring back the Pawnee Harvest Festival, but if the festival fails the Parks Department will be eliminated.
 After weeks of planning, the festival becomes a tremendous success through Leslie's efforts.
 Later, Chris returns from Indianapolis to become Pawnee's acting city manager, while Ben also takes a job in Pawnee.
 April and Andy start dating and, only a few weeks later, marry in a surprise ceremony.
 Tom quits his city hall job to form an entertainment company called Entertainment 720 with his friend, Jean-Ralphio.
 The business cannot maintain its lavish spending and quickly runs out of money, leaving Tom to return to the Parks Department.
 Leslie and Ben show romantic interest in each other; however, Chris has implemented a rule that would prevent a superior (Ben) from dating his employee (Leslie).
 In spite of this rule, Leslie and Ben begin secretly dating.